GaloisInc/ec2-unikernel/README.md

 and them bundles the whole collection as an AMI that you can then launch at will.

 THIS SOFTWARE IS ALPHA QUALITY.
+BE WARNED.

 ## Where to Get Binaries